 A view of the bay platforms in 2009 with two WSMR trains stabled.

 60096 'Ben Macdui' brings a long train of empty steel coil wagons into Wrexham General off the single track connection from the Bidston line.
-The carriage of steel coil (hot rolled coil) for coating at Shotton is the lines staple freight traffic with up to two trains a day normally running.
+The carriage of cold rolled steel coils for coating at Shotton is the lines staple freight traffic with a daily block train normally running.
 The carriage of coil commenced in 1980 when Shotton Steel Works ceased steel manufacture.
 Until its closure in 1992, steel coil from Ravenscraig in Scotland was also treated at Shotton, this arrived via the Mickle Trafford line (covered later in this website).
 The maximum train length for the Bidston line connection is 21 coil wagons.
 If the train is any longer careful regulation is needed.

 Freight action at Wrexham General on 15th March 2005.
 66243 is on a train of logs from Warrington Arpley to Kronospan, Chirk.
 It is held at the signal as 60012 comes over the crossover after running round its train at Watery Road.
 This train is of empty coal wagons from Castle Cement, Penyffordd and it is going to Redcar for reloading.

 A six week trial using two MPV units sandwiching seven OTA timber wagons was run in early 2005.
 The train ran from Aberystwyth to Kronospan at Chirk and reversed in platform three at Wrexham General.
 It is seen here on the 15th March 2005.
 This platform is used for the first train of the day to Bidston when Central station is closed.

 As the Bidston line forms the only connection to the Merseyrail Wirral lines, engineering trains are a fairly common sight.
 In 1993 the Merseyrail section was being resignalled and in this view 31242 passes through Wrexham General station on a train of cable drums.